The Solana Transaction Lifecycle: Where Observation Happens

 How do MEV bots on Solana find transactions to front-run?

 MEV bots on Solana use several techniques to identify profitable transactions.
 They monitor gRPC streams for large swaps, watch Jito bundle auctions for arbitrage opportunities, and in some cases operate infrastructure close to leader nodes to observe TPU traffic.
 Because Solana slot time is 400ms, bots must operate with extremely low latency.
 Many use Jito bundles to submit atomic front-run and back-run transactions together, guaranteeing execution order within a slot.
+See our Jito bundles explained and Solana priority fees guide for the mechanics behind both.

 Is Solana mempool monitoring legal?